CDPHE-bioinformatics/ncbi-cluster-tracker/README.md

 ![Clusters tab](assets/clusters.png)

 ### Isolates tab
-The Isolates tab contains a table with details about the internal isolates, such as which clusterd they belong to (if any), their BioSample metadata, and any custom metadata provided in the sample sheet.
+The Isolates tab contains a table with details about the internal isolates, such as which cluster they belong to (if any), their BioSample metadata, and any custom metadata provided in the sample sheet.
 SQL can be used directly in the report to query this table and the Clusters table.

 ![Isolates tab](assets/isolates.png)